orar/questrar/ReadMe.md

 ```

-The above stores the whole of request state in redux unlike before.
+The above looks like the previous but stores the all of request states in redux unlike before.
+If you open your redux dev tools you can find requestStates by `'__QUESTRAR_REQUEST_'`

-Then now we can create requests outside and track them inside.
+Then that's it, we can now create requests outside and track them inside.

 ```
+import { createRequestState } from 'questrar/redux';

-//Create a request action to begin import { createRequest } from 'questrar/redux';
+export const fetchUserProfileState = createRequestState('REQUEST_ID'); //Create a request action to begin export const publishPostRequestState = createRequestState();

-const fetchUserProfileState = createRequest('REQUEST_ID');
+export const likePostRequestState = createRequestState();
 ```

-In case you will always have access to `fetchUserProfileState`, you can ignore the request id (`createRequest()`).
-An anon id would be generated.
+In case you will always have access to `fetchUserProfileState`, you can ignore the request id.
+A unique id would be generated.
-Else provide a request id that you can track across scopes.
+Else provide a request id so that you can recreate across module scopes.

-Using the thunk style
+* Using the thunk style
 ```
 fetch('api/user/profile').then(response => {
     dispatch({ type: 'USER_PROFILE_SAVE', payload: response});
-    dispatch(fetchUserProfileState.success(optionalMessage)); //request.data.success === optionalMessage
+    dispatch(fetchUserProfileState.success(optionalMessage)); //request.data.message === optionalMessage
 }).catch(error => {
     ...
-    dispatch(fetchUserProfileState.failed(e.optionalMessage));
+    dispatch(fetchUserProfileState.failed('Sorry, could not load your profile'));
 })
 ```

-Using the saga style
+* Using the saga style
 ```
 export function* fetchUserProfileSaga(): Generator<*, *, *> {
     while(true) {
-        const payload = yield takeRequest(fetchUserProfile().type);
+        const { payload } = yield takeRequest(fetchUserProfile().type);
         try {
-            yield put(fetchUserProfileState.pending('any loading text or progress');
+            yield put(fetchUserProfileState.pending('Loading your profile'); //request.data.message === 'Loading your profile'

-            const response = yield call(fetchApi, 'api/user/profile');
+            const response = yield call(fetchApi, 'api/user/profile', payload);
             yield put({type: 'USER_PROFILE_SAVE', payload: response});

             yield put(fetchUserProfileState.success()); // request.data.success === true
         } catch(e) {
-            yield put(fetchUserProfileState.failed(e.message));

-            // You could also autoDelete on request success or failed yield put(fetchUserProfileState.failed(null, autoDelete));
+            yield put(fetchUserProfileState.failed('Sorry, could not load your profile'));
         }
     }
 }
 ```

-`autoDelete` delete the requestState as on settling, ie either success or failure.
-No success or failure message would be shown to the user.
- Thus if you are only interested in showing pending state of a request, autoDelete would be helpful to you
+Credits
+--

 - Inspired by Christian Kaps @akkie